sxoxgxi/scripts/README.md

 ### 1. **grabsong.sh**

+> Note: This script is available as a GNOME shell extension.
+Please see the [Grab Song](https://github.com/sxoxgxi/grabsong) for more details.

-This script extracts the currently playing song's Spotify URL and automatically downloads it using `spotdl`.
+- This script extracts the currently playing song's Spotify URL and automatically downloads it using `spotdl`.

 #### How to Use: